MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-06-Build-workflow.md

    display(df.limit(100))
     ```

-4. Under the existing code cell, use the **+** icon to add a new code cell.
+4. Under the existing code cell, use the **+ Code** icon to add a new code cell.
 Then in the new cell, enter and run the following code to remove duplicate rows and to replace the `null` entries with the correct values:

      ```python
     from pyspark.sql.functions import col